 - Remove the pan from the heat and allow the teriyaki sauce to cool.

-- Note, if you added ginger or garlic to the sauce, strain the sauce to remove the ginger and garlic pieces, then use the sauce.
+- If you added ginger or garlic to the sauce, strain the sauce to remove the ginger and garlic pieces, then use the sauce.